Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 What form is the documentation going to take?
 Readme/wiki?
 Do you need help?
 Plan to have standalone web site for Test Kitchen, not a 3000 mile long README.
 A reasonable getting-started guide.
 Want to have getting started guide similar to [Packer](http://www.packer.io/intro).
 Page per concept.
 Found that almost nobody likes writing docs.

+The Test Kitchen repos are going to be split into it's own Github community.
+All the drivers and gems will all be in one place.

 ## What will we do now?
 What needs to happen next?